tgotwig/vidmerger/README.md

 ### Deploying / Publishing

-For details on how to publish a new version, you can look up the [Publish new version](https://github.com/tgotwig/vidmerger/wiki#-publish-new-version) wiki page.
+For details on how to publish a new version, you can look up the [Publish new version](https://github.com/tgotwig/vidmerger/wiki#-publish-new-version) wiki page 📖

 ## 📦 Versioning